-Scholarship availability and application deadlines are announced to students via their VCU email account.
+Scholarship availability and application deadlines are announced to enrolled students via their VCU email account.

 The Dennis Foundation established this fund to provide assistance to a full-time B.S.W. student who has completed at least one semester of the program and demonstrates a contribution to the life of the School of Social Work through extracurricular activities, service projects and volunteer work.